Living and dining room reveals on The Block this week — with some brutal feedback from the judges!

 Dea was hoping that she would end up in the bottom spot so she could hang out with Neale for an afternoon… unfortunately that plan backfired and she’s now got a date with her bestie, Shaynna Blaze (last season she called Shaynna a ‘bogan from Wantirna’ so this should be interesting!).

 Half complete ceiling aside, we love Dea’s choice of furniture (especially the dining setting) and artwork.
 As always, she styled the spaces beautifully and those accents of green are perfect.
-Many of those items can be found at The Block Shop and at the moment we’re offering two lucky people the chance to win a $100 voucher to their online store.
+Many of those items can be found at The Block Shop.

 In the living room she used a porcelain top that fooled Darren into thinking it was real marble.
 While we think there’s nothing better than the real thing, it certainly looked more authentic than the bench top Anastasia used in her laundry last week.
 Did you like it?